Waveform-Analytics/wa_animat_demo/exposuresDashboard/docs/index.md

 <h1>Offshore Wind Noise Exposures</h1>

 This dashboard explores a demo dataset describing the number of animals predicted to be impacted in some way from offshore construction noise. __The dataset is totally fake__ but it is in fact based on real datasets that are used to inform offshore wind permitting decisions.
+All of the exposures have been scaled to

 ```js